Heartworm Disease in Dogs: Prevention and Treatment

 - Dosage of doxycycline can be cut in half if the dog cannot tolerate a higher dose.
 Giving it with food can help prevent digestive upset.

 See Update on Doxycycline and Heartworm Disease and Shortage of Immiticide for Heartworm Treatment for more information.
-Also see The American Heartworm Society: Guidance for Heartworm Disease Management During the Adulticide Unavailability for treatment guidelines when Immiticide is unavailable (note they don't specify which preventive medication to use, but I recommend using Heartgard (ivermectin), as it has more effect against adult worms than other preventives do, and is less likely to cause a reaction due to the die-off of microfilariae).
+Also see The American Heartworm Society: Guidance for Heartworm Disease Management During the Adulticide Unavailability for treatment guidelines when Immiticide is unavailable (note they don't specify which preventive medication to use, but I recommend using Advantage Multi (moxidectin) or Heartgard (ivermectin), as these two medications have more effect against adult worms than other preventives do, and are unlikely to cause a reaction to the die-off of microfilariae (mostly a concern with products that use milbemycin oxime, such as Interceptor and Sentinel).

 Here are the supporting details on Wolbachia and Doxycycline: